The Cyber Negroni: A Modern Twist on a Classic

 Tasting Notes for The Cyber Negroni

 - Mezcal: Provides a smoky foundation, giving the cocktail depth and warmth.
+The smokiness is a sophisticated nod to modern mixology trends, enhancing the complexity without overwhelming the palate.

 - Amaro Nonino: If you recall from our Paper Plane cocktail post, this amaro is less bitter than Campari, offering herbaceous and slightly sweeter notes.
+It adds a layer of intrigue and softens the traditional bitterness.

 - Carpano Antica Formula Sweet Vermouth: As we’ve highlighted in our Manhattan post, this vermouth brings rich, spiced, and vanilla tones that complement the Amaro Nonino.
+Its lush, full-bodied flavor rounds out the drink beautifully.

 - Bitters: Peychaud’s offers a light anise touch while Angostura provides a spiced complexity.
+Together, they enhance the herbal notes and create a balanced finish.

 - Orange oil: A spritz brightens the drink, giving it a refreshing, citrusy top note.
+This subtle aromatic lift balances the smoky Mezcal base.

 Conclusion

 The Cyber Negroni is a delightful reimagination of the traditional.
 Where the classic Negroni is bold and bitter, the Cyber variant is smoky, sophisticated, and nuanced, all while paying homage to its roots.
-Dive into the digital age of cocktails with this refreshing mix and share your experience with fellow mixology enthusiasts.
+Its complexity and modern twist make it a must-try for fans of both the original Negroni and Mezcal-based cocktails.

 Cyber Negroni